ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 -   _Rapid Even Flashing (30 ms off / 170 ms on)_ &mdash; BLE is advertising, DFU process can be started.

+### Buttons

+This section describes a reaction to pressing or holding buttons located on the platform image.

 **Button 1** can be used for the following purposes:

 -   _Pressed for 6 s_ &mdash; Initiates the factory reset of the device.